What’s New

 From here, a flight of steps will take you back to ground level, where you can wander about the maze of trees and shrubs, or head back out the same way you entered.

-5) Bonus Area: Shoin Hall & Garden
+5) Bonus Area: Ryubien Garden & Sanzonseki Rock

 We’ll let you decide whether it’s worth a look from the photos!